 This suggests a potential test to differentiate between MWI and BHSI.
-Delayed choice and quantum eraser [25-26], quantum error correction [27], or trapped ions entangled with photons [28] could be utilized for this purpose.
-However, the possibility of practically debranching the branched local Hilbert spaces remains an open question.
+Experiments such as delayed choice and quantum eraser [24-25], quantum error correction [30], or trapped ions entangled with photons [31] could be utilized for this purpose.
+However, the possibility of practically debranching the branched local Hilbert spaces before they are relocated within the environment remains an open question.